 - Pure wool is fire resistant.
 When subjected to flames, pure wool will just smoulder and extinguishes itself.

 - In general, all types of pure wool are capable of absorbing up to a third of their dry weight in moisture.
 Besides keeping the skin dry, this quality also naturally inhibits mildew.

-- Compared to cashmere, sheep wool products last longer, and by usage it becomes softer.
+- Compared to cashmere, sheep wool products last longer, and by usage, it becomes softer.

-- Pure wool also has natural anti-microbial properties because bacteria tend to be attracted to smooth positively charged surfaces like those of synthetic fibres rather than the scaly surface of wool.
+- Pure wool also has natural anti-microbial properties because bacteria tend to be attracted to smooth positively charged surfaces like those of synthetic fibres rather than the scaly surface of the wool.
 Most synthetic fibres actually increase body odour because they create a breeding ground for bacteria.
 Sweat itself has no odour, but over time bacteria develop and create unpleasant odours.
 Pure sheep wool reduces the opportunity for odours to develop because it quickly absorbs sweat and evaporates it into the air.
 Unlike synthetic fabrics, wool does not retain odours and will freshen just from airing out.